anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 ```

 ### 13.4.
-IAM permissions in the host project for the service project's Cloud Composer 2 default service account
+Grant IAM permissions in the host project for the service project's Cloud Composer 2 default service account

 In cloud shell scoped to the shared VPC/host project, run the below.
 ```